School Expectations (Rules)

 GUIDELINES ON USE OF MOBILE DEVICES

-Students are allowed to bring their mobile devices/tablets to school.
-The following restrictions dictate when and where these devices may be used in order to ensure that students remain focused during lessons:
+In line with MOE policy, the following restrictions on when and where these devices may be used apply, to ensure that students remain focused during curriculum, which includes our Co-Curriculum Activities (CCA):

-- The use of mobile devices is restricted to before the start of school, after school and during CCA.
+The use of mobile devices is restricted to before and after school curriculum hours.

-- The use of mobile devices is prohibited during instructional hours, recess and lunch time.
+- The use of mobile devices is prohibited during curriculum hours (unless allowed by teachers), recess and lunch time.

-- Students are also reminded to observe proper etiquette in the use of mobile devices/tablets.
+Woodlanders should observe proper etiquette in the use of mobile devices.

-- Infringement would lead to confiscation of the mobile device, which would be kept by the Student Management Team in the General Office till 6pm on the same day.
-Repeated occurrence will be counted as a minor/serious offence and will be dealt accordingly.
+Infringement would lead to confiscation of the mobile device, which would be kept by the Student Management Team in the General Office till 6pm on same day.
+Repeated occurrence will be counted as an offence and will be dealt with accordingly.

 REPORTING OF CYBER-WELLNESS AND STUDENT MANAGEMENT INCIDENTS